-Yesterday Catherine and I went to see The Secret Life of Bees with her book club.
+Yesterday Catherine and I went to see The Secret Life of Bees with our book club.
 It was a school holiday and Madeleine joined us, since we had previously read the book with her book club too.
 We enjoyed the movie, and there were quite a few tears flowing during the show.
 We also had an interesting discussion comparing the movie and the book over ice cream afterward.

 First I have to say we all liked the book hands-down better than the movie.
 The book is beautifully written, and it brings up issues of racism, familial love and acceptance of people for who they are.
 It’s not tidy, and by the end you know that the characters will go on trying to make sense of the times they live in and their reaction to them as well as to personal events in their own lives.
 There was lots of information about bee life that tied in as a wonderful metaphor to what the characters were experiencing.

 While we liked the movie, we were very aware of things they changed from the book that made it flawed for us.
 For one thing, the movie seemed to add the bees as an afterthought, which seems strange.
 There were lots of scenes with August and Lily in bee clothing, but most of the bee talk seemed more informational about keeping bees and not metaphorical.
 Three other major differences between the book and the movie made up the bulk of our complaints about how the movie could have been better.